 Name Age

 County Years of Work

-MATCHING PLAIDS, ONE-WA Using the information on the opposite side, attach a sa matched one-way design fabric.
-Any fabric can be use inch squares.
-Sew 5%-inch seams. ample of matched plaid and a sample of
+MATCHING PLAIDS, ONE Using the information on the opposite side, attac matched one-way design fabric.
+Any fabric can inch squares.
+Sew 5/8-inch seams.

 Do your samples meet the following criteria?
 Plaids or printed designs are correctly matched Yes No

-MATCHED PLAID MATCHED ONE-WAY DESIGN
+MATCHED PLAID MATCHED ONE-WAY DESIG N